GabrielBernardoDaSilva/DarkIronEcs/README.md

 - **Queries**: Efficiently query entities based on their components.
 - **Systems**: Implement game logic and behaviors through systems that process entities based on queries.
 - **Plugins**: Extend the functionality of the ECS with custom plugins.

+## Example
+Demonstrates how to use the `dark_iron_ecs` library to create an Entity Component System (ECS) in Rust.
+The example includes creating components, querying entities, and setting up systems to interact with those components.

 ## Setup